 A contingent attorney’s fee is based on a certain percentage of the client’s overall recovery.
-It works very similarly to a salesperson that works on commission, only instead of the fee being earned at the time of sale, it is earned at the time of settlement or when a final verdict is paid.
+It works very similarly to a salesperson that works on commission, except instead of the fee being earned at the time of sale, it is earned at the time of settlement or when a final verdict is paid.

-The amount of an attorney’s contingency fee in a personal injury case will vary based upon the type of case.
+The amount of an attorney’s contingency fee in a personal injury case will vary based on the type of case.
 In a workers’ compensation case under Alabama law, the fee is limited by the Workers’ Compensation Act to 15% of the recovery.
 In other types of cases, it is common for a contingency fee to be 1/3, or 33.33%, of the recovery.
-In the event a claim has to be filed in court and/or tried before a jury, the fee may increase to 40% of the recovery.
-This allows the attorney to be compensated for the additional time, effort and expense associated with working on a case in litigation and/or trying a case to a jury.
+In the event a claim has to be filed in court or tried before a jury, the fee may increase to 40% of the recovery.
+This allows the attorney to be compensated for the additional time, effort, and expense associated with working on a case in litigation and/or trying a case to a jury.

 Specific knowledge and expertise are required in more difficult cases where protracted litigation is likely.
 In cases where the risk of an unfavorable outcome is greater, a contingency fee may increase to 45% or even 50% of the recovery.
 An attorney should determine their fee based upon the time and effort they anticipate having to put into an individual case, as well as the resources necessary to prepare the case properly.
 An attorney must also consider the time they will spend on any one particular case because it may preclude the ability to handle other cases.